-For each $b_i$ we move to the odd characteristics (one or two) dividing it, always via weight $2$ families, so that in these characteristics we kill part of the ramification at $b_i$: assume first that $(b_i -1)/2 = a_i$ is prime, then in characteristic $a_i$ the nebentypus $\omega_{b_i}^{k_i-2}$ which is a character of order $a_i$ or $2a_i$ (depending on the parity of $k_i$) either becomes a character of order $2$, or the residual representation is unramified or semistable at $b_i$.
-If $(b_i-1)/2$ is the product of two primes $a_i$ and $a'_i$ then by first moving to characteristic $a_i$, considering the residual representation and taking a minimal lift of it, we change the order of the character giving ramification at $b_i$, now it is a character of order $a'_i$ or $2a'_i$ and so we see that by moving to characteristic $a'_i$ and considering the residual representation we are again in a case where the ramification at $b_i$, if any, is either semistable or given by a quadratic character.\\ Using strong compatibility we conclude that we have reduced the proof to a case where each compatible family that we will consider is (the $b_i$-adic member, locally at $b_i$) either semistable or quadratic-crystalline, i.e., such that it becomes crystalline when restricted to a quadratic extension.
-The primes $b_i$ must be chosen sufficiently distant from each other (in a sense to be specified in the next argument).\\
+For each $b_i$ we move to the odd characteristics (one or two) dividing $b_i -1$, always via weight $2$ systems, so that in these characteristics we kill part of the ramification at $b_i$: assume first that $(b_i -1)/2 = a_i$ is prime, then in characteristic $a_i$ the nebentypus $\omega_{b_i}^{k_i-2}$ which is a character of order $a_i$ or $2a_i$ (depending on the parity of $k_i$) either becomes a character of order $2$, or the residual representation is unramified or semistable at $b_i$.
+If $(b_i-1)/2$ is the product of two primes $a_i$ and $a'_i$ then by first moving to characteristic $a_i$, considering the residual representation and taking a minimal lift of it, we change the order of the character giving ramification at $b_i$, now it is a character of order $a'_i$ or $2a'_i$ and so we see that by moving to characteristic $a'_i$ and considering the residual representation we are again in a case where the ramification at $b_i$, if any, is either semistable or given by a quadratic character.\\ We conclude that we have linked our given representation to a compatible system such that its $b_i$-adic members, locally at $b_i$, are either semistable or quadratic-crystalline, i.e., crystalline when restricted to a quadratic extension.
+The primes $b_i$ must be chosen sufficiently distant from each other (in a sense to be specified in the next argument).